Non-Fiction Editing For Self-Publishers

 What is it?

-A proofread is the final check that nothing has been missed in the copy edit, checking for spelling, grammar, punctuation and consistency in formatting.
+A proofread is the final check for spelling, grammar, punctuation and consistency in formatting.

 When should you seek one?